CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

   Reason: image not found
 [1]    92481 abort      ./main
 ```
-(TODO: I suppose you are OK having your name appear here in /Users/yourName/...; Maybe you even constructed the directory structure or example like this on purpose, for this purpose :D )

 Using the knowledge from the previous chapter we can check where the binary expects the library to be with the command `otool -l ./main`.